-Key West in the southernmost point of US needs a long drive along the Florida Keys.
-But this tropical town definitely is worth the drive.
-Its gingerbread houses and tropical lifestyle make you want to stay longer than planned – but what if you only have one day in Key West?
+Key West at the southernmost tip of the US needs a long drive along the Florida Keys.
+Don’t let it scare you, the Caribbean town is worth it.
+Once you are there, the fairy-tale houses and tropical style make you want to stay – but what if you only have one day in Key West?

 A typical Key West home

-Key West is different and you get a feeling of being abroad.
-You’re in the tropics and in the Caribbean.
-And there’s so much to see and do.
+Key West is so very different that you get a strong feeling of being abroad.
+In the Caribbean tropics and there’s so much to see and do.

 Another way to go Key West is to take a cruise.
-Caribbean cruises from Miami often stop at Key West and you have a whole day for Key West attractions.
+Many Caribbean cruises sailing from Miami stop at Key West and give you a whole day on the shore.

-I have made a separate post on the Florida Keys.
-That post shows you the drive from Miami to Key West and you will find it here: Driving to Key West.
+We have a separate post about the Florida Keys.
+It’s about the drive from Miami to Key West and you will find it here: Florida Keys: Drive from Miami to Key West

 What to See in One Day in Key West

-So Key West is small enough to explore in one day and on foot.
-The cruisers almost come to the old part of the town that is full of Victorian houses like this one: white, yellow, blue villas with verandas and surrounded by tropical gardens.
+The old part of Key West is small enough to explore on foot, in one day.
+Caribbean cruisers almost come to the old town – full of Victorian houses like this one: beautiful white, yellow, blue villas with verandas and tropical gardens.

 One Day in Key West: Walking Map